carboneio/carbone/doc/webserver.md

 ## Setup plugins

 You have the possibility to override a few things in carbone on premise.
-The allow you to choose where to save your templates for example.
+It allows you to choose where to save your templates for example.

 Here is the list of what you can override: